ombulabs/blog/_posts/2019-01-30-gcal-for-project-management.md

 <img src="/blog/assets/images/reminders.png" alt="Reminders">

 These are just a few of the ways that I use Google Calendar for Account Management.
-The are many tricks and tools, let us know what are your favorites!
+There are many tricks and tools, let us know what your favorite are in a comment!